xiaoxianyu-office/mm/skills/conditions/LivingInRadius.md

 ## Description
-Matches a range to how many living entities are in the given radius around the caster
+Matches a range to how many living entities are in the given radius

 ## Attributes